 “Hot Wind” by Charles Conder

 “Hot Wind” by Charles Conder is a nineteenth-century symbolist painting depicting a femme fatale blowing smoke from burning brazier towards the distant town.
-In the late 19th century symbolism was used in depictions of the Australian Colonial landscape.
+In the late 19th century, the symbolism was used in depictions of the Australian Colonial landscape.
 Charles Conder painted this example during the Victorian drought in 1889.
-This allegorical painting evokes the intense, bright light and searing heat of a harsh Australian drought.
+This allegorical painting evokes the intense, bright light and searing heat of harsh Australian droughts.

 Heidelberg School of Art